tungli/F5170-python/4_Data/README.md

 # Data processing

-In this chapter, you will learn to use _*for*_-loops and _*if*_ statement blocks.
+In this chapter, you will learn to use *for*-loops and *if* statement blocks.

 You will understand how to do those just by going over the examples, so I will not go into detail here.
 When writting statements in Python just **do not forget indenting and `:` signs**.

-Let us take a look at the scrips you will need for the exercises
+Let us take a look at the scrips you will need for the exercises.

 ## Simple plot
 ```python